 - It’s a long process, so if you’re in a hurry, that may not suit you.

-Forget Everything and Follow This Useful, Hassle-free but Costless, Tick to Light Your Charcoal
+Follow This Hassle-free And Costless Tick to Light Your Charcoal

 After reading for a long time, what do you think?
 Finding something more simple?
 So no more mass up with your charcoal chimney.
 Because I brought a fabulous alternative to light your charcoal, this is Tumbleweeds which Royal Oak makes.